-A positive behaviour plan is developed for children displaying challenging behaviour once the ABC analysis is complete - this outlines the expectations of the child and the support required.
-Necessary staff members will be familiar with the child's positive behaviour plan to ensure staff are equipped to deal with instances of negative behaviour.
+A behaviour plan may be developed for children displaying challenging behaviour once the STAR chart analysis is complete.
+This outlines the expectations of the child and the support required.
+Necessary staff members will be familiar with the child's behaviour plan to ensure staff are equipped to deal with instances of negative behaviour.